tech on the net

 Microsoft Excel

-Based on the spreadsheet above, the FIND function would return the following:
+Based on the Excel spreadsheet above, the following FIND examples would return:

 In this example, cell A1 does NOT contain the value "Super", so the formula returns 0.